tommysundstrom/DevonThink-helper/Readme.txt

 ---------------------
 I have little time to spend on this, so don't expect frequent updates (or, likely, any updates at all).

-But feel free to do whatever you want with the code here.
-Write me at tommy@heltenkelt.se to get access to the git repository.
+But feel free to fork it, or do whatever you want with the code here.

 /Tommy Sundström